-Another option in reheating the chicken noodle soup is to pour the soup into a microwaveable bowl and to heat it using a microwave oven.
+Another option in reheating the chicken noodle soup is to pour the soup into a microwaveable bowl and heat it using a microwave oven.
 With the medium heat settings, a few minutes in the microwave oven will do just the trick.

 If you decide to freeze the noodles separate from the broth soup, thaw the soup at room temperature and boil it in a pot to reheat.
 As for the noodles, use a frying pan with a teaspoon of oil to reheat.
-After the noodles have become soft, place it in the pot of broth.
+After the noodles have become soft, place them in the pot of broth.

 Through this method of separately freezing the noodles and broth, you can preserve the texture of the noodles.
 The broth soup will also remain flavorful after reheating.

 The chicken noodle soup that is properly stored in airtight containers will stay fresh and frozen for four to six months.
-Soup that has already been thawed should be consumed immediately and not to be put back in the freezer anymore.
+Soup that has already been thawed should be consumed immediately and not be put back in the freezer anymore.

 How to Freeze Chicken Noodle Soup

 Freezing your home-cooked soup is simple.
 Follow these easy steps to freeze your soup for storage and you can have a week’s worth of soup meals:

 - Let the chicken noodle soup cool down for a few minutes.
 Make sure the soup is at room temperature before setting it up for freezing.

 - Once it has cooled down, place the soup in an airtight container and seal it tight.
 Make sure it is sealed properly to avoid a messy spillage in your freezer.

 - Place the container in the freezer for storage.